cafour/fi/szmgr/VPH03_herni_design_i.md

 > Game design is like a recipe...
 >
-> It looks fine, but you can’t eat it...
+> It looks fine, but you can't eat it...
 >
-> Well it can be eaten, but it doesn’t fill you up.
+> Well it can be eaten, but it doesn't fill you up.
 >
 > — Taky ZZ